kevindabhi/100devs/random.md

 There are some named properties in arrays, such as length and a number of methods.
 Methods are functions that live in properties and (usually) act on the value they are a property of.

-You can iterate over arrays using a special kind of for loop—for (let element of array).
+You are able to iterate over arrays using a special kind of for loop—for (let element of array).

 Exercises
 The sum of a range